 Thus, Chez Etym.: to be with the history of words and hosted in their company.

-Chez Etym. is currently exhibited as part of the 2021 New Generations festival; see here.
+Chez Etym. was exhibited as part of the 2021 New Generations festival; see here.